kubernetes/autoscaler/cluster-autoscaler/cloudprovider/huaweicloud/README.md

 # Cluster Autoscaler on Huawei Cloud

 ## Overview
-The cluster autoscaler for [Huawei Cloud](https://www.huaweicloud.com/) scales worker nodes within any specified Huawei Cloud Container Engine (CCE) cluster's node pool where the `Autoscaler` label is on.
+The cluster autoscaler for [Huawei ServiceStage](https://www.huaweicloud.com/intl/en-us/product/servicestage.html) scales worker nodes within any specified container cluster's node pool where the `Autoscaler` label is on.
 It runs as a Deployment on a worker node in the cluster.
 This README will go over some of the necessary steps required to get the cluster autoscaler up and running.

 Note:

-1. Cluster autoscaler must be run on CCE v1.15.6 (Kubernetes v1.15) or later.
+1. Cluster autoscaler must be run on a version of Huawei container engine 1.15.6 or later.
-2. Node pool attached to the CCE cluster must have the `Autoscaler` flag turned on, and minimum number of nodes and maximum number of nodes being set.
-Node pools can be managed under `Resource Management` in CCE console.
+2. Node pool attached to the cluster must have the `Autoscaler` flag turned on, and minimum number of nodes and maximum number of nodes being set.
+Node pools can be managed by `Resource Management` from Huawei container engine console.
 3. If warnings about installing `autoscaler addon` are encountered after creating a node pool with `Autoscaler` flag on, just ignore this warning and DO NOT install the addon.
 4. Do not build your image in a Huawei Cloud ECS.
 Build the image in a machine that has access to the Google Container Registry (GCR).